 Dana Haine, K-12 Science Education Manager, UNC Institute for the Environment

 Briana Steele, Senior Program Manager, Alliance for Climate Education

-Climate change is an amplifier of many social justice issues, with society’s most vulnerable populations primed to experience the greatest risks from climate impacts such as extreme heat and flooding.
+Climate change is an amplifier of many social justice issues, with society’s most vulnerable populations primed to experience the greatest risks from climate impacts.
 In this interactive session we’ll conduct a hands-on activity that can be used to introduce students to the concept of climate justice; we’ll then explore relevant NC and US scenarios that can be incorporated into instruction.
-We’ll introduce the topic of community resilience and conduct another hands-on activity that can be used to convey the “ingredients” of community resilience and we’ll discuss the role of adaptation in addressing climate impacts in order to protect vulnerable populations.
-This is a highly interdisciplinary topic; we’ll discuss strategies for integrating this topic into the classroom.
+We’ll introduce the topic of community resilience, conduct another hands-on activity that can be used to convey the “ingredients” of community resilience and discuss the role of adaptation in addressing climate impacts in order to protect vulnerable populations.
+This is an interdisciplinary topic; we’ll discuss strategies for integrating this topic into the classroom.

 |Studying Human Rights Through Disciplinary Literacy [K-12]

 Drew Hammill, K-12 Social Studies Curriculum Specialist, Social Studies Charlotte Mecklenburg Schools

 John Nabors, K-12 Social Studies Curriculum Specialist, Social Studies Charlotte Mecklenburg Schools

 The ability to develop, articulate and debate meaningful questions lies at the core of social studies instruction.
 This session will provide evidence-based pedagogical approaches that combine human rights and social justice issues into inquiry-based instruction.
 K-12 teachers will participant in a model inquiry that allows to teachers simultaneously experience the inquiry design model process and create their own while collaborating with colleagues.
 Teachers will also walk away with giveaways and access to free resources.

 |Identity of the State and the State of Identity [K-12]